-Weber Grills apologizes for ill-timed meat loaf recipe email
+Weber Grills apologizes for ill-timed meatloaf recipe email

-NEW YORK (AP) — Weber picked the wrong day to suggest grilling meat loaf.
+NEW YORK (AP) — Weber picked the wrong day to suggest grilling meatloaf.

 The outdoor grill maker apologized on Friday for sending a recipe-of-the-week email earlier that day featuring instructions on how to prepare “BBQ Meat Loaf.”